-The Athens city centre, where you will find popular attractions like the Acropolis, is quite small.
+The Athens city centre, where you will find historic attractions like the Acropolis, is quite small.
 Some people could comfortably walk around the whole of the centre.

 However, there are dozens of suburbs that can only be reached by public transportation, or a taxi ride.
-These include the popular Glyfada, Voula, Faliro, Kifissia, and the port of Piraeus.
+These include Glyfada, Voula, Faliro, Kifissia, and the port of Piraeus.

 Ticket prices for public services in the city centre

 A single ticket for all public transport in central Athens costs 1.20 euro, and is valid for 90 minutes.
-During this time, you can use a combination of different means of transport.
+During this time, you can use a combination of different types of transport.

 If you are staying in Athens for a few days, check out alternative ticket options.
 There are passes offering unlimited travel for a period of time, like 24 hours or 5 days.